Capture of Malacca (1511): Sack

-A cannon from East Indies (precisely Java), ca. 1522.

 With the city secured, Albuquerque ordered for Malacca to be sacked in an orderly manner.
 For three days, from morning to nightfall, groups were given a limited time to run in turns to the city and return to the beach with whatever they could carry back.
 They were strictly forbidden from sacking the property of Chinese, Hindus, and Peguans, who had supported the Portuguese and were given flags to mark their households.
 The general population of Malacca was unharmed.
 The plunder was immense: Over 200,000 cruzados reverted to the Crown along with 3,000 bronze and iron bombards and several slaves.

+A cannon from East Indies (precisely Java), ca. 1522.

 The cannons found were of various types: esmeril (1/4 to 1/2-pounder swivel gun, probably a cetbang or lantaka), falconet (cast bronze swivel gun larger than the esmeril, 1 to 2-pounder, probably a lela), and medium saker (long cannon or culverin between a six and a ten pounder, probably a meriam), and bombard (short, fat, and heavy cannon).
 The Malaccans also had 1 large cannon sent by the king of Calicut.
 Albuquerque compared the Malaccan gunfounders favourably with those of Germany, who at the time were the acknowledged leaders in the manufacture of firearms, and the Malaccan gun carriages were described as unrivaled by any other land, including Portugal.
 However, he did not state what ethnicity the Malaccan gunfounder was.
 Duarte Barbosa stated that the arquebus-maker of Malacca was Javanese.
 The Javanese also manufactured their cannon in Malacca.
-Anthony Reid argued that the Javanese handled much of the productive work in Malacca before 1511 and in 17th-century Pattani.
+The Javanese handled much of the productive work in Malacca before 1511 and in 17th-century Pattani.
 The Portuguese also captured 3,000 of the 5,000 muskets which had been furnished from Java.

-According to Correia, regular soldiers received over 4,000 cruzados each, Captains received up to 30,000; At the time, 1,000 cruzados was roughly the equivalent of the annual income of a count in Portugal.
+According to Correia, regular soldiers received over 4,000 cruzados each, captains received up to 30,000; At the time, 1,000 cruzados was roughly the equivalent of the annual income of a count in Portugal.
 Albuquerque recovered a stool encrusted with jewels, four golden lions and a golden bracelet which was said to have the magical property of preventing the wearer from bleeding.
-He estimated that two-thirds of the wealth of the city remained.
+He estimated that two-thirds of the wealth of the city remained, but he did not wish to ruin the inhabitants.

 Aftermath

-28 Portuguese were killed during the operation with many more wounded.
+28 Portuguese were killed during the operation with many more wounded, some by poisoned arrows, few of whom survived.
 Despite Mahmud Shah's impressive number of artillery pieces and firearms, they were largely ineffective.
-Most of the Portuguese casualties were caused by poisoned arrows.

-After the battle the sultan retreated a few kilometers south of Malacca, to the mouth of the Muar River where he met up with the armada and set up camp, waiting for the Portuguese to abandon the city once they were done sacking it.